Content

-Hair can take on several shapes and lengths throughout our lives, whether because of changes we make ourselves (like a haircut) or factors out of our control (such as genetics and age).
+Hair can take on different looks throughout our lives, whether because of changes we make ourselves (like a haircut) or factors out of our control — like genetics, age, hormones, or an autoimmune condition like alopecia areata.

 Exclamation point hair looks how it sounds — a short stub of hair that’s narrower at the base than the tip, creating the appearance of an exclamation point.
 Unfortunately, it doesn't connote the same type of enthusiasm as an exclamation point in your text thread to the guys.